 Jones Lang Lasalle's score of 76 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Jones Lang LaSalle (JLL) reported total carbon emissions of approximately 26,348,054,000 kg CO2e.
-This figure includes emissions from all three scopes: Scope 1 emissions were about 25,472,000 kg CO2e, Scope 2 emissions totalled around 11,044,000 kg CO2e, and Scope 3 emissions accounted for approximately 25,000,000 kg CO2e, primarily from business travel, employee commuting, and purchased goods and services.
-JLL has set ambitious climate commitments, aiming to reduce absolute Scope 1, 2, and 3 emissions by 51% by 2030 from a 2018 baseline.
-Furthermore, the company has established a long-term target to achieve a 95% reduction in emissions by 2040.
-These targets align with JLL's commitment to reach net-zero greenhouse gas emissions across its value chain by 2040.
-The company is actively working to reduce its carbon footprint through various initiatives, including improving energy efficiency and promoting sustainable practices within its operations and supply chain.
-JLL's efforts are part of a broader industry trend towards enhanced sustainability and climate responsibility, reflecting the growing importance of environmental stewardship in the real estate sector.
+This figure includes emissions from all three scopes: Scope 1 emissions were about 25,472,000 kg CO2e, primarily from mobile combustion; Scope 2 emissions totalled approximately 11,044,000 kg CO2e, with purchased electricity accounting for about 7,896,000 kg CO2e; and Scope 3 emissions reached around 25,000,000 kg CO2e, with significant contributions from employee commuting (approximately 118,344,000 kg CO2e) and purchased goods and services (about 58,918,000 kg CO2e).
+JLL has set ambitious climate commitments, aiming for a 51% reduction in absolute Scope 1, 2, and 3 emissions by 2030 from a 2018 baseline.
+Furthermore, the company has a long-term target to achieve a 95% reduction in these emissions by 2040.
+JLL is also committed to reaching net-zero greenhouse gas emissions across its value chain by 2040, aligning its supply chain emissions reductions with client targets.
+These initiatives reflect JLL's proactive approach to addressing climate change and its commitment to sustainability within the real estate sector.

 Access structured emissions data, company-specific emission factors, and source documents